Loading...

 School environment for families in Berlin, Germany

-1. Shortlist by location first.
-In Berlin, commute can transform a decent school into a daily challenge.
+1. Narrow your options by location first.
+In Berlin, traffic can transform a good school into a daily challenge.

-2. Confirm availability and admissions timeline.
+2. Check availability and the admissions timeline.
 Waiting lists are common.

-3. Ask about the classroom reality.
+3. Ask about the actual classroom conditions.
 Class sizes, teacher turnover, communication style.

-4. Ask about support.
-ESL / learning support / transition support for new students.
+4. Ask about support services.
+ESL, learning support, and transition assistance for new students.

-5. Do one visit (or virtual tour) per finalist.
-Rely on your observations over glossy brochures.
+5. Schedule one visit (or virtual tour) for each finalist.
+Trust your own observations more than glossy brochures.

 Parents evaluating schools in Germany

-Pro tip: Create a concise one-page checklist and rate each school after visiting.
-It avoids the “everything feels the same” issue.
+Pro tip: Create a one-page checklist and rate each school after visiting.
+It helps avoid the “everything feels alike” issue.

-These questions tend to uncover more than standard “tell us about your program” discussions:
+These questions typically uncover more than generic “tell us about your program” discussions:

 • What is the typical class size for this age group?

-• How do you accommodate new students who join mid-year?
+• How do you handle new students mid-year?

-• How do teachers communicate with families (weekly updates, apps, email)?
+• How do teachers communicate with parents (weekly updates, apps, or email)?

-• What does a day look like in reality (start/end times, breaks, homework expectations)?
+• What does a typical day look like (start and end times, breaks, homework expectations)?

-• How do you support kids who are anxious or adjusting to a new country?
+• How do you support children who feel anxious or are adjusting to a new country?

-• What is the policy for language support (ESL) if needed?
+• What is the policy on language support (ESL) if needed?

-• How do you manage heat and indoor/outdoor time in warmer months?
+• How do you manage heat and indoor/outdoor time during warmer months?

 Costs & Logistics (The Part Nobody Loves)

-Choosing a school isn’t only about tuition.
-Consider the complete ongoing costs:
+Choosing a school isn't only about tuition.
+Consider the total ongoing costs of daily life:

-Tuition (annual, international schools) Depends a lot on the school and grade level
+Tuition (annual, international schools) Depends greatly on the school and grade level

 Uniforms + supplies Typically extra